Rev. Lynda Ferguson

 Pastor Lynda grew up in Mt.
 Holly, N.C. and is a life-long Methodist who loves the Lord and loves God’s people.
 She believes that church can be a community where everyone is loved and accepted.
 She holds degrees from UNC Chapel Hill, Clemson University and Duke University and always pulls for the Tar Heels.
 Her greatest joy is being a pastor and a mom to two adult daughters.
 She welcomes conversations about life and faith and believes that we need each other in figuring out this gift of life together.

 Edward Ramsey was born and raised in Troutman, North Carolina and is a graduate of Pfeiffer University with a degree in Youth Ministry and Christian Education.
-He oversees all age level ministries, and the education ministries at First UMC.
+He oversees Adult Discipleship, First Adults, and Missions, at First UMC.
 He is also the Pastor at St. Luke UMC in Asheboro.
 He is passionate about sharing the love of Christ with others.
 His door is always open, so stop by and say hi.
 Edward enjoys hiking and going on mission trips both locally and internationally.
 He is involved with the National & Local Christians Engaged in Faith Formation board of directors.
-Edward serves as the Youth Ministry Events Coordinator for the Western North Carolina Conference as well.